WNEZ

-WNEZ (1230 AM) is a radio station broadcasting a Spanish variety format.
+WNEZ (1230 AM) is a radio station broadcasting a Caribbean music format.
 Licensed to Manchester, Connecticut, United States, the station serves the Hartford-New Britain-Middletown area.
 The station is owned by Gois Broadcasting of Connecticut, LLC.
 Its programming is also heard on FM translator W287CS (105.3) in Manchester.

 Prior use of 1230 kHz

 The 1230 kHz frequency, and its pre-NARBA predecessor of 1200 kHz, were occupied from August 1936 to February 1954 by WTHT, a station owned by The Hartford Times newspaper.
 WTHT was Hartford's third radio station, affiliated with the Mutual Broadcasting System from 1936 to 1945 and ABC from 1945 to 1954.
 An FM adjunct, WTHT-FM 106.1, operated from 1948 to 1950.

 The Times and General Tele-Radio, owner of Hartford station WONS, both applied for channel 18 after the Federal Communications Commission took applications for the newly opened channel.
 In October 1953, the two parties agreed to merge their broadcasting interests in Hartford.
 As a result, WTHT radio left the air on February 13, 1954; WONS became WGTH, which added ABC programming to its schedule.